The Bachelor (franchise): Bachelor in Paradise

+The Golden Bachelor

 Cultural impact

 Cast members featured on the show often gain a large social media following, which in turn creates various sponsorship and employment opportunities once they leave the show.
 In recent seasons some cast members have been accused of going on the show specifically for this reason, leading to accusations of "being here for the wrong reasons."

 The various television series shoot on location in cities around the world, and promotion from these visits has been coined "The Bachelor Effect."
 Exposure on the shows has led to increased tourism and economic activity in the locations featured.

 The franchise inspired the fictional show UnReal, which stars Shiri Appleby as a young reality television producer pushed by her unscrupulous boss (Constance Zimmer) to swallow her integrity and do anything it takes to drum up salacious show content.